Bergen Shore Excursions

 Troldhaugen (Edward Grieg Museum)

-Location @ googlemaps Skolten Cruise Port
+Where do cruise ships dock in Bergen (or tender) @ googlemaps Skolten Cruise Port

 Dokken Cruise Pier